 History of the Bong

-Many believe the water pipe was a fancy upgrade to rolled cigarettes, invented during the hippie era.
-While glass water pipes certainly gained popularity in the western world during that time, the water pipe itself actually has roots that go back long before the Vietnam War, or even the founding of Vietnam itself.
+Many people believe the water pipe was a fancy upgrade to rolled cigarettes that were invented during the hippie era.
+While glass water pipes certainly gained popularity in the Western world during that time, bong history actually has roots that go back long before the Vietnam War or even the founding of Vietnam itself.

 With the benefit of the Silk Road, water pipes made their way to China and were frequently enjoyed by Chinese royalty.
-They became highly popular for smoking tobacco during the Qing Dynasty by royals and lay people alike.
-Empress Dowager Cixi was one ruler who preferred water pipes, and was even buried with a few of her favorites when she died in the early 1900’s.
+They became highly popular for smoking tobacco during the Qing Dynasty by royals and laypeople alike.
+According to bong history, Empress Dowager Cixi was one ruler who preferred water pipes and was even buried with a few of her favorites when she died in the early 1900s.

 While we can’t say who made the first bong, we can say who made it what it is today.
 During the 1960s and ’70s, Bob Snodgrass became the godfather of modern-day water pipes.
 He invented the fuming technique that gives pipes their characteristic psychedelic colors.

 They appealed to a wide range of people, and the rest is bong history.
 The movement was greatly disrupted, however, when U.S. laws passed in 2003 made the sale and/or transport of “drug paraphernalia” illegal.
 Many shops were shut down and online sales plummeted.
 Currently, water pipes are strictly sold for tobacco use only.

 Today, there are a plethora of water pipes available for every taste and budget.
 Glass is the preferred type among most users, but silicone pipes have brought a more modern upgrade to the water pipe world.
 As silicone takes over and more people are budget-conscious for their bong purchases, glass is becoming a part of bong history.
 Because of the quality and benefits that glass provides, it’s still unlikely that they’ll become obsolete.